cnc machining pom part

 Feed rate: 10 – 20mm/min, balancing machining efficiency and surface quality.

-Coolant: Use POM-compatible coolant to prevent chemical degradation of the material.
+Coolant: Use POM-compatible coolant to avoid material degradation.

 FAQ of POM CNC machining